mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/the-water-dancer-a-novel.md

 ---
-title: The Water Dancer A Novel by Ta-Nehisi Coates
+title: The Water Dancer, A Novel by Ta-Nehisi Coates
 date: "2021-06-15"
 path: "/bookshelf/the-water-dancer"
 ---